Edit Distance Cannot Be Computed in Strongly Subquadratic Time (unless SETH is false): Acknowledgments

 \section{Acknowledgments}

-The authors thank Amir Abboud, Karl Bringmann, Sepideh Mahabadi and Ludwig Schmidt for providing helpful comments on an earlier version of the paper.
-This work was supported by grants from the NSF, the MADALGO center, and the Simons Investigator award.
+The authors thank Amir Abboud, Karl Bringmann, Sepideh Mahabadi, Ludwig Schmidt and the reviewers for providing helpful comments.
+This work was supported by an IBM PhD Fellowship, grants from the NSF, the MADALGO center, and the Simons Investigator award.